AngelJumbo/gruvbox-wallpapers/README.md

 A place where to find gruvbox theme wallpapers.
 [https://gruvbox-wallpapers.onrender.com/](https://gruvbox-wallpapers.onrender.com/ 'Gruvbox Wallpapers')
 ## Contributions

+1. Fork the project.
-- Just add the wallpapers that you have in their respective folder.
+2. Add the wallpapers that you have in their respective folder.
-- Optionally you can run the genPage.sh script too.
+3. Make a pull request.

 If your wallpaper does not fit in any of the folders we can debate the creation of a new one.